 How many external reviewers will be selected to review our program and how are they selected?

 The Vice Provost for Academic Planning or an assigned delegate assembles the committee with input from the department/school, the cognizant Dean, and the Program Review Oversight Committee (PROC).
-The number of extramural reviewers is roughly 10% of the ladder faculty, with a three-person minimum.
+The number of extramural reviewers is dependent on the size of the unit, with a three-person minimum.
 More reviewers may be added depending on the range and number of subfields in the program.

 May the department/school see the charge letter to the External Review Committee?